Penguuuuu/AKDB/README.md

-A Database, wiki, and guide for Aura Kingdom.
+A database, wiki, and guide for Aura Kingdom.